fastrgv/WorldCupSokerban/README.md

 ----------------------------------------------
 ## Embedded Autosolver Function
 Two autosolvers are now embedded within this application so that pressing the ("=")-key at any time initiates an attempt by the primary solver to solve the present state of the current puzzle within a limited amount of time.
-If successful then you will see an onscreen prompt to continue to press the equal-key to single-step toward the solution.
+If successful then you will see an onscreen prompt to continue to press the same key to single-step toward the solution.
 Otherwise you will see no such prompt.
+These embedded solvers are good for small and dense layouts;  but not so good at large, sparse puzzles.

-Similarly, the 2nd alternate solver is initiated with the numeric keypad ("=")-key.
+Similarly, the 2nd alternate solver is initiated with the (".")-key.

 Thus, you can give yourself a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the equal-key and proceed manually.
 This really helps when you cannot see what your next move should be.

 Embedded autosolver failure might imply the present state of the puzzle is impossible to solve, or simply that the autosolver failed due to time constraint, or insufficient capability.

+Finally, a single command-line argument (decimal float) specifies a persistent timeout interval to wait for the internal autosolver before giving up.
+The default is 10.0 seconds.
+A new setting remains in effect until a different setting is specified using a command-line argument.

 ## External Autosolvers
 Remember that there are still two external autosolvers without time constraints.
 Subject to several limitations, typing: "solver-name puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you, where solver-name is either "ipuller3" or "ibox3".
 There are many large or sparse [lishout] puzzles these solvers cannot handle, but they are pretty good at sovling the small dense ones.
 Use the script ccc.sh to compile either solver for your operating system (assuming the presence of an Ada compiler).